Hackensack Meridian Health and Carrier Clinic Plan to Merge to Enhance Behavioral Health in Tri-State Area

 “Enhancing behavioral health services is timely and essential and elevates the high-quality, innovative care that is the signature of our network,’’ said Gordon N. Litwin, Esq. co-Chairman of the Hackensack Meridian Health Board of Trustees.

-Carrier Clinic’s home in Belle Mead is a 100-acre rural campus which provides short-term, acute care hospitalization for psychiatric illness and substance abuse for adolescents 12-18, and treatment for adults 18 and older.
-Carrier Clinic’s campus includes a licensed 281-bed inpatient psychiatric hospital; the Blake Recovery Center, a licensed 40-bed inpatient and outpatient detox and recovery facility; East Mountain Youth Lodge, which can house up to 91 residents ages 13-18; and East Mountain School, a fully-accredited school for 120 7th-12th graders affected by behavioral and psychiatric disorders.
+Carrier Clinic’s home in Belle Mead is a 100-acre rural campus which provides short-term, acute care and substance abuse for adolescents 12-18, and treatment for adults 18 and older.
+Carrier Clinic’s campus includes a licensed 281-bed inpatient psychiatric hospital; the Blake Recovery Center, a licensed 40-bed inpatient and outpatient detox and recovery center; East Mountain Youth Lodge, which can house up to 91 residents ages 13-18; and East Mountain School, a fully-accredited school for 120 7th-12th graders affected by behavioral and psychiatric disorders.
 Carrier Clinic has nearly 1,000 employees, including 24 employed members of the medical staff.

-Carrier Clinic also has a nationally recognized electroconvulsive therapy (ECT) program, which is used to treat severe major depression or bipolar disorder that does not respond to other treatment.
+Carrier Clinic, an NJ psychiatric hospital and recovery center, also has a nationally recognized outpatient electroconvulsive therapy (ECT) program, which is used to treat severe/major depression or bipolar disorder that does not respond to other treatment.
 Earlier this year, Carrier Clinic received the Outstanding Provider Award from the New Jersey Association of Mental Health and Addiction Agencies.